actions/importer-labs/azure_devops/4-dry-run.md

 1. What is the id of the pipeline to convert?
     - __:pipeline_id__.
 This id can be found by:
       - Navigating to the build pipelines in the bootstrapped Azure DevOps project <https://dev.azure.com/:organization/:project/_build>
-      - Selecting the pipeline with the name "valet-pipeline1"
+      - Selecting the pipeline with the name "pipeline1"
       - Inspecting the URL to locate the pipeline id <https://dev.azure.com/:organization/:project/_build?definitionId=:pipeline_id>

 2. Where do you want to store the result?
     - __tmp/dry-run__.
-This can be any path within the working directory from which Valet commands are executed.
+This can be any path within the working directory from which GitHub Actions Importer commands are executed.

 ### Steps